 Additionally, our therapists-in-training receive weekly individual supervision under a licensed therapist.
 Each supervisor works with their therapist-in-training to develop personalized treatment plans, monitor patient progress, and provide ongoing support to clients.

-Our therapists-in-training provide therapy at a much more affordable price than licensed therapists.
+Our therapists-in-training provide therapy at a much more affordable price than do licensed therapists.

 Traditional in-person therapy can cost anywhere from $150 to $300 per session.
 Teletherapy platforms like BetterHelp and TalkSpace offer therapy services at a slightly reduced price of roughly $80 to $100 per session, which is still too high for the college student budget.